Samba

 sudo apt-get install smbclient

-samba:Server-side component used to provide file sharing services.
+samba:Server-side software used to provide sharing services.

 smbclient:Client tool used to test whether the connection is successful.

-3. Confirm that Samba is installed successfully
+3. Confirm Samba installation is successful:

 sudo samba -V